RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Results

 From the violin plot it is evident that certain regions of the spectrum contributes most to the prediction.
-Moreover, those regions correspond to actual significant properties of the sample.
-For example, the region in 400-500 cm$^{-1}$ corresponds to Fe containing proteins and contributes most to the prediction.
-After this region the lipids (300-400 cm$^{-1}$) contributes the most, and it goes on.
-The unlabelled regions in the figure correspond to less attributed regions, and it is apparent that the model was also aware enough to put less focus on them.
+Moreover, those regions correspond to the actual significant properties of the sample.
+For example, the region in 400-500 cm$^{-1}$, corresponding to Fe containing proteins, contributes the most to the prediction.
+After this region the lipids (300-400 cm$^{-1}$) contributes the most, and so on.
+The unlabeled regions in the figure correspond to less attributed regions, and it is apparent that the model was also aware enough to put less focus on them.
 All these findings are consistent with the one presented in \cite{erzina2020precise}.
-Therefore, we can expect that RamanNet is learning significant information from the data and ignoring the noises instead of falling into conundrum with confounding factors.
+Therefore, we can expect that RamanNet is learning significant information from the data and ignoring the noises instead of falling into a conundrum with confounding factors.